AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-frame-connected-project.md

    >[!NOTE]
    >
-   >   This feature is currently in development.
+   >This feature is currently in development.
 To share information with users in Frame.io, upload the files to the Document tab.
-When the status of the project is set to current, those files automatically push to Frame.io
+When the status of the project is set to Current, those files automatically push to Frame.io

 Continue to the next section.